 Current Policy - What Exists Today in the Community Recognition Policy Proposed Policy - If the information in a specific section is unchanged, or has required minimal revision to terminology only, "No change" will appear.
 Rationale - Why changes (deletions and/or additions) to the revised policy were made.
 2. Lighting The City of Mississauga will light the Civic Centre Clock Tower for community/non-profit groups and organizations that meet the criteria in this policy.
 2. Lighting The City of Mississauga will light the Civic Centre Clock Tower for non-profit groups and organizations that meet the criteria in this policy.
 Minor change; removed "community", as some groups may not be local.
 Requests will be reviewed and evaluated in the order they are received.
 No change.
 Lightings will occur for one evening and will take place on the approved date, as per the application submitted.
 Lightings will occur for one evening and will take place on the approved date.
 All lightings will take place from dusk to dawn the following morning.
 Revised to clarify the "approved" date, not the "requested" date and to note the duration.
-Support Provided Depending on availability, the City's support may consist of one or more of the following.
-Communications staff will be responsible for: Working with the Culture Division to advise of the date and confirm availability of Mississauga Celebration Square Support Provided The support of City staff may consist of one or more of the following: Strategic Communications staff will be responsible for: No change.
-Removed the caveat "depending on availability", as the City will complete all approved requests. • Working with the requestor and the Culture Division to prepare a virtual display on Mississauga Celebration Square digital screens, as available and in rotation with scheduled programming (image to be provided by the requestor) Preparing a virtual display on MCS digital screens, as available and in rotation with scheduled programming Revised to reflect Communications role in preparing the virtual display.
+Support Provided Support Provided Depending on availability, the City's support may consist of one or more of the following.
+Communications staff will be responsible for: The support of City staff may consist of one or more of the following: Strategic Communications staff will be responsible for: Removed the caveat "depending on availability", as the City will complete all approved requests.
+Working with the Culture Division to advise of the date and confirm availability of Mississauga Celebration Square No change.
+Working with the requestor and the Culture Division to prepare a virtual display on Mississauga Celebration Square digital screens, as available and in rotation with scheduled programming (image to be provided by the requestor) Preparing a virtual display on MCS digital screens, as available and in rotation with scheduled programming Revised to reflect Communications role in preparing the virtual display.
 The requestor is not required to provide an image.